radical-experiments/AIMES-Experience/XSEDE/analysis/README.md

 When analyzing multiple sessions, this [wrangler](https://github.com/radical-experiments/AIMES-Experience/blob/master/XSEDE/analysis/bin/wranglermp.py) may be useful. **Please note**:

-1. this is just an ack that will require editing a couple of variables for configuration and may not collect all the durations you may need for your analysis.
+1. this is just an hack.
+Editing of At least two variables is needed (`datadir` and `experiment_tag`).
+2. The wrangler may not collect all the durations needed for an analysis.
 Contributions to the code are welcome.
-2. See the list of imported modules for the packages that need to be installed in a virtual environment.
+3. See the list of imported modules for the packages that need to be installed in a virtual environment.
-3. The wrangler is not memory-optimized yet.
+4. The wrangler is not memory-optimized yet.
 Keeyp an eye on system memory consumption.

 ## Analysis